loicsander/Robofont-scripts/ScaleFast/README.md

 ### Generating

-Generating glyphs should be relatively straightforward, I hope.
 You can generate any glyph set you want.
 The generated glyphs can then be directly reinserted into one of the existing masters, or another open font, or a new one created for the occasion.
 Additionally, you can suffix the generated glyphs.
 Note that if you reinsert generated glyphs in a existing font without suffixing glyph names, existing glyphs with the same name in the target font will be replaced.

 #### Current
 This generates glyphs with the current settings and provided glyphset + suffix.